luilver/routing_number_validator/README.md

 [![Build Status](https://secure.travis-ci.org/tippenein/routing_number_validator.png)](http://travis-ci.org/tippenein/routing_number_validator)

-Rails 3 and 4 Bank Routing Number validator

-This gem is intended to be a minimal application of validations provided in larger libraries (see `ActiveMerchant`) if a more minimal implementation is intended.
+Routing Number Validator is a gem intended to be a minimal application of validations provided in larger libraries (see `ActiveMerchant`) if a more minimal implementation is intended.

 Use this gem as if it was just another ActiveModel validator (because it is)